5 Mistakes to Avoid When Buying Digital Menu Boards for Your Restaurant

 1. Overcrowding

-Over 70% of new digital menu board owners wish to save some startup cost by over-filling the screen, which leads to a totally ineffective menu.
+Over 70% of new digital menu board owners wish to save some startup costs by over-filling the screen, which leads to a totally ineffective menu.
 It is recommended not to have more than 24-36 items to be displayed on a single screen.

 2. Static Menu Image